John Cannan: Witnesses

-A taxi driver came forward to say that a woman had called a taxi to Cannan's flat at about 2 pm on the day after Banks disappeared, but Cannan told him nobody had called one.
-At about 2.30 pm, he borrowed a vacuum cleaner from a neighbour and was seen cleaning his car.
-Cannan's movements could not be accounted for between 3 pm and 7 pm.
-Police brought in Julia Holman, whom he had attempted to abduct, and she immediately identified him in the line up.
+A taxi driver came forward to say that a woman had called a taxi to Cannan's flat at about 2:00 pm on the day after Banks disappeared, but Cannan told him nobody had called one.
+At about 2:30 pm, he borrowed a vacuum cleaner from a neighbour and was seen cleaning his car.
+Cannan's movements could not be accounted for between 3:00 pm and 7:00 pm.
+Police brought in Holman, whom he had attempted to abduct, and she immediately identified him in the line up.

 Hoping that Banks was still alive, the police released Cannan's picture to the press.
 A 69-year-old woman came forward to say she was in traffic near Cannan's flat on 9 October 1987 and saw smoke from a small fire in a copse.
-In the woods she heard a struggle, punching, a woman saying "No, no" and a man saying "I warned you what I would do".
+In the woods she heard a struggle, punching, a woman saying "No, no," and a man saying "I warned you what I would do".
 There was also a choking sound.

-She shouted towards the man with "dark, curly hair" who saw her, ran towards her and lunged at her.
+She shouted towards the man with "dark, curly hair" who saw her, ran towards her, and lunged at her.
 The police were sceptical but believed that it was possible she had heard and seen something in the woods.

 Forensics

 Police found a cleaning ticket for a shop in Sutton Coldfield and found that Cannan had dropped off a raincoat with red marks on it in late October.
 He claimed the marks were due to red mud from making love in a park; police found the marks were bloodstains, that could have been from the same blood group as Banks.

-The police built up a composite set of Banks's fingerprints from her parents' house, her home and her work.
+The police built up a composite set of Banks' fingerprints from her parents' house, her home and her work.
 The left thumbprint matched a document in Cannan's flat.
-He acknowledged that the document came from his flat, before he knew about the thumbprint.
+He acknowledged that the document came from his flat before he knew about the thumbprint.
 He was charged with her kidnap and murder on 23 December 1987.